-Rainbow Salmon Skewers are easy, healthy, and so fun to make ~ these colorful fish kabobs are gorgeous, too, and make a quick and delicious 30 minute meal ~ have you eaten the rainbow today?
+Rainbow Salmon Skewers are easy, healthy, and so fun to make ~ these colorful fish kabobs are our favorite 30 minute meal, on the grill or in the oven.

 - I like to cut the salmon filet in relatively large chunks because the minute it hits the grill it’s going to cook instantly.
 If you cut the fish too small, the onions and peppers won’t have a chance to cook before the fish is overdone.
+Remember that the fish will shrink a bit when it cooks.

 - Be sure to brush everything liberally with olive oil so it doesn’t stick.
 If you have one of those pans that goes over the grill I suggest using that.